 - If you want to paint the background of a handprint ornament, do that before you paint the inside of the hand.
 Let dry before adding a second color.
 Some people like to paint the whole thing white or cream to give it a more finished look.

 - Use acrylic craft paint for older kids who can be trusted with paint and tempura washable paints with younger toddlers.since it holds up best on crafts.
 With younger kids who may wind up wearing more of the paint, I’d recommend.

 - To help preserve your finished dried ornaments, you can coat with a layer or two of Mod Podge or spray with a sealer.

-I’d love to hear your feedback on this project, so please comment below to share!Print
+I’d love to hear your feedback on this project and what your kids thought of it, so please comment below to share!Print

 - 4 cups flour

 - 1.5 cups water

 - Mix the ingredients together in a large bowl using a wooden spoon.
 When it becomes too stiff to stir, use clean hands to bring the dough together.

 - NOTE: If the dough is too wet and sticky, knead in a little more flour, about 1 tablespoon at a time.
 If it’s too stiff, add a little more water, about 1 tablespoon at a time.
 There is a big range in the way different flours absorb liquid, so there is a normal range of variation here.
 It should be easy to work with—soft and not too stiff and not excessively sticky.